How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 I have the answers to all these questions and more!

-But these are not airy-fairy numbers plucked out of the sky by me, this is real data from real bloggers who completed the 2024 edition of the Blogging Income Survey.
+But these are not airy-fairy numbers plucked out of the sky by me, this is real data from real bloggers who completed the 2025 Blogging Income Survey.

-I’ve taken the raw data and compiled the numbers into helpful graphs, provided analysis AND – most importantly – pulled out key takeaways, including concrete action steps you can implement now so you earn more money with your blog in 2024 and beyond!
+I’ve taken the raw data and compiled the numbers into helpful graphs, provided analysis AND – most importantly – pulled out key takeaways, including concrete action steps you can implement now so YOU can earn more money with YOUR blog in 2025 and beyond!

-Better still, as this is the third year I have run this survey, I have also been able to pull out insights about how blogging has changed, by comparing the data from the latest survey with the data from last year’s survey.
+Better still, as this is the fourth year I have run this survey, I have also been able to pull out insights about how blogging has changed, by comparing the data from the latest survey with the data from previous years’ surveys.

 Note: RPM stands for Rate Per Mille, that is, earnings per thousand pageviews.
 All income data is given in USD, except where specified.